gaurav00700/Multi_Agent_Chatbot/README.md

 1. Multi-step analytical questions (e.g., nested comparisons, windowed aggregations) may fail due to cascading errors in SQL generation and execution.
 2. Token-by-token streaming of markdown, especially code fences, can cause formatting issues in the frontend.
 This is a known limitation of incremental markdown rendering.
 3. When using locally hosted small LLMs (≈8B parameters), reasoning depth, tool usage accuracy, and routing reliability are reduced compared to larger models.
-4. The Supervisor agent can struggle to distinguish between closely related intents (e.g., RAG vs structured data queries), especially when user queries are underspecified.
+4. The Supervisor agent can struggle to distinguish between closely related intents (e.g., RAG vs structured data queries), especially when user queries are under specified.
 5. The system prioritizes clarity and extensibility over production concerns such as authentication, concurrency control, and resource isolation.
 6. Data cleaning and normalization infer types automatically, which may not always match domain-specific expectations for ambiguous columns.